From Little Things Big Things Grow

 If someone in a position of authority cedes land or power to someone else, they surrender the land or power, often as a result of military or political pressure.

-Indigenous Australia people still have right to this land; it was their land from the beginning.
+Aboriginal people still have right to this land; it was their land from the beginning.
 Sovereignty was never ceded means that they never gave up ownership over the land, sea and air.
 To this day they have the right to have supreme authority over the land and in the future they have the right to always rule over it.

 Meeting with Ziggy